Back to Journal

 Q: Will it appreciate like Lake Nona?
 A: Probably not as fast (Lake Nona: 5-7%, Baldwin Park: 4-5%).
 But it's more stable and walkable.

 Q: How does Baldwin Park compare to downtown Orlando condos?
-A: Similar price range, but you get a house, yard (small), parking, and gated security.
-Downtown condos are more urban but less space.
-Different choice, not better/worse.
+A: Similar price range, but you get a house, a small yard, a porch, and off-street parking.
+Downtown condos are more urban but offer less space.
+Different choice, not better or worse.

 The Verdict: Is Baldwin Park Right For You?